Probate Lawyers in North Carolina, Florida, Tennessee and New York

 - Assistance with preparation of life insurance claims, upon request

-- Advisement on payment of bills and creditors’ claims, as well as when and how to make distributions to beneficiaries
+- Advice on payment of bills and creditors’ claims, as well as when and how to make distributions to beneficiaries

-Preparation and filing of tax returns including, but not limited to, decedent’s final individual income tax return, fiduciary income tax returns, and estate tax return
+Preparation and filing of tax returns including, decedent’s final individual income tax return, fiduciary income tax returns, and estate tax return

-- NOTE: Clients often wish to use their personal tax advisor for this purpose, and we are happy to work with such advisors if you prefer.
-Our years of experience have shown, however, that many tax preparers are unfamiliar with the various tax considerations specific to estate/trust administration.
-The tax attorneys at TrustCounsel are experienced in both probate and tax law and, because of their involvement in the overall estate administration, are often in a better position to assist with these tasks.
+- NOTE: Clients often wish to use their personal tax advisor for this purpose, and we are happy to work with such advisors if preferred.
+Our experience has shown, however, that many tax preparers are unfamiliar with the various tax considerations specific to estate/trust administration.
+Our tax attorneys at TrustCounsel are experienced in both probate and tax law and, because of our involvement in the overall estate administration, are often in a better position to assist with these tasks.

-If you are considering the counsel of an attorney for estate administration purposes, contact our attorneys in Chapel Hill to review your needs and options.
+If you are considering the counsel of an attorney for estate administration purposes, contact our probate attorneys to review how we can assist you in making the probate process as easy and beneficial as possible for you and the beneficiaries.